milaboratory/mixcr/README.md

 ## Usage

+#### Enriched RepSeq Data

-Here is a very simple example of analysis of raw human RepSeq data:
+Here is a very simple usage example that will extract repertoire data (in the form of clonotypes list) from raw sequencing data of enriched RepSeq library:

     mixcr align -r log.txt input_R1.fastq.gz input_R2.fastq.gz alignments.vdjca
     mixcr assemble -r log.txt alignments.vdjca clones.clns
     mixcr exportClones clones.clns clones.txt

-this sequence of commands will produce a tab-delimited list of clones (`clones.txt`) assembled by their CDR3 sequences with extensive information on their abundancies, V, D and J genes etc.
+this will produce a tab-delimited list of clones (`clones.txt`) assembled by their CDR3 sequences with extensive information on their abundancies, V, D and J genes, mutations in germline regions, topology of VDJ junction etc.

-For more details see documentation.
+#### Repertoire extraction from RNA-Seq

+MiXCR is equally effective in extraction of repertoire information from non-enriched data, like RNA-Seq or WGS.
+This example illustrates usage for RNA-Seq:

+    mixcr align -p rna-seq -r log.txt input_R1.fastq.gz input_R2.fastq.gz alignments.vdjca
+    mixcr assemblePartial alignments.vdjca alignment_contigs.vdjca
+    mixcr assemble -r log.txt alignment_contigs.vdjca clones.clns
+    mixcr exportClones clones.clns clones.txt

+#### Further reading

+MiXCR pipeline is very flexible, and can be applied to raw data from broad spectrum of experimental setups.
+For detailed desctioption of MiXCR features and options please see documentation.

 ## Documentation

 Detailed documentation can be found at https://mixcr.readthedocs.io/

+If you didn't find the answer to your question in documentation, or have any suggestions concerning new features, feel free to create an issue here on GitHub, or write an email to support@milaboratory.com .

 ## License